-“You’re not eating enough to lose weight” sounds like the news we’ve all been waiting for, right?
+“You’re not eating enough to lose weight” sounds like the kind of news we’ve all been waiting for, right?

-If you tell someone you’re eating 1000 calories per day and not losing weight, they’ll probably say it’s “starvation mode”.
+If you tell someone you’re eating 1000 calories per day and not losing weight, they’ll probably say you’re in starvation mode.

-Word has it this is where your body decides to rebel against your low calorie diet by clinging onto stubborn body fat, making it impossible for you to see any further progress and eventually putting you into a state of fat GAIN despite the fact you’re eating fewer calories than a hamster.
+This is where your body decides to rebel against your low calorie diet by clinging to stubborn body fat, making it damn near impossible for you to see any further progress and eventually even putting you into a state of fat GAIN!

-It sounds like a total s**tnado of a**.
+To put it lightly, that sounds like a f**ktacular s**tnado of a**.

 But here’s the thing…

 If it was, then starvation itself wouldn’t be a thing – we’d just have humans who had found a way to survive without eating food.

 This was well-documented in a 1944 study from the University of Minnesota, which used some of the most extreme methodology we’ve ever seen in a clinical trial.
 The researchers were attempting to figure out the best ways to refeed a hungry population after World War II, so they quite literally starved 36 participants.

 The trainees endured three hours of exercise per day while eating just 50% of their daily food requirements – and this madness lasted a whopping six months!